 Named after its balloon-shaped blossoms that have this shape right before blooming, this flower is one of the symbols of love and honesty.
 The most common color varieties of balloon flowers are purple, blue, pink and white.

-This plant grows well under partial shade as it is not very resistant to very high summer temperatures and prefers well-drained but moisture soil.
+This flowering plant grows well under partial shade as it is not very resistant to very high summer temperatures and prefers well-drained but moist soil.